RevoU-FSSE-4/module-1-LightKazuto/readme.md

 ## Introduction

 Most people are often confused about how to fill their holidays. in the end they just kept quiet and didn't do anything.
-Therefore, here I want to provide recommendations for any games that can fill their free time.
+Therefore, here I want to provide recommendations for any games that can fill their free time in weekend.

 ## Features